 - We have a procurement matrix, which lists which kinds of purchases need a PO, with no exceptions for low-cost purchases.

 - It depends on the market.
-For those markets on Ariba, we do require a PO/shopping-cart for any indirect purchase.
+For those markets on Ariba, we do require a PO/shopping cart for any indirect purchase.
 However, utilities could be exempt.
-In some markets, we have an outsource provider who audits and pays our utility invoices.
+In some markets, we have an outsourcing provider who audits and pays our utility invoices.

-- We require a purchase order for indirect spend such as services, repairs, etc. We have a portion that still go non-PO, but must have approvals before the invoice is paid.
-We are looking at a third party company to manage utilities, hopefully by late 2017.
+- We require a purchase order for indirect spending such as services, repairs, etc. We have a portion that still goes non-PO, but must have approvals before the invoice is paid.
+We are looking at a third-party company to manage utilities, hopefully by late 2017.

-- It is not a requirement to put indirect spend on a PO and there is no threshold.
-We allow payment for indirect spend through our non-PO electronic payment process and/or credit card.
+- It is not a requirement to put indirect spending on a PO and there is no threshold.
+We allow payment for indirect spending through our non-PO electronic payment process and/or credit card.